thecarlhall/cloud-gaming-on-ec2-instances/create-image.md

 **5. Enable Nvidia NvFBC encoder**

 The GRID cards have an optimization Steam can use which can offload the H.264 video encoding to the GPU.
 We need to enable this though.
 Download NvFBCEnable from here and run the following (using a Command Prompt): `NvFBCEnable.exe -enable -noreset`.

-**6. Create Logout Command**

-Once all is set up, run the following to log out of the Remote Desktop session and not lock the screen (so games can start): `C:\Windows\System32\tscon.exe %sessionname% /dest:console`.
-I suggest creating a shortcut on the desktop for this.

 ## VPN?